 3. AC System Is Too Small

 Air conditioners are not “one-size-fits-all”.
 There are many factors that come into play to determine the best size for your home: square footage, the number of people living in it, and the height of ceilings, to name a few.

 If you install an AC that’s too small for your home, it will not cool the rooms in your house evenly.
 Rooms that are located farther from the AC system will typically experience warmer temperatures.
 To add insult to injury, your home will become more humid, since the AC lacks the capacity to absorb enough moisture inside the structure.

-Beyond adding fans or additional wall units, the best choice will likely be to upgrade your air conditioning system.
+Beyond adding fans or additional wall units, the best choice will likely be to replace your air conditioning system with one that’s more size-appropriate.
 For this reason, we recommend getting in touch with professional HVAC technicians if you think this is the cause of the temperature inconsistencies in your home.

 4. You May Need to Change the Location of the Thermostat

 When you set a temperature on your thermostat, the AC will run until your home reaches said temperature, right?
 Wrong.
 The air conditioner will run until the area around the thermostat reaches the temperature you selected.

 In order to ensure accurate readings, the thermostat should be installed on an interior wall near the area your family spends most of their time (family room or living room).
 If you place it on a wall that faces the exterior of your house and it’s a particularly hot day, that wall will heat up quicker than the rest of the house, and that’s the temperature the thermostat will gauge.
 The same will happen if you install it near the kitchen, laundry room, or near a window where it will receive direct sunlight.